-

 LDP can be used to specify and execute any valid LDAP query and thus generate reports which are more advanced than those generated via the standard Administrative MMC tools provided by Microsoft Windows Server.
 It can be used to generate advanced time-based reports as well but it requires you to specify all the technical details in LDAP parlance, which can make it a little cumbersome unless you're adept at writing LDAP queries and performing 64-bit time value conversions etc.

 Tip: I first looked for ldp in the hope of being able to find which users have restricted logon hours specified in our AD.
 Unfortunately, I could not do so with LDP, since analyzing logon-hours takes a bit more work.
-I however came across the Gold Finger reporting tool for AD, and finding out who has specific logon-hours specified has been a breeze with it.
-(Gold Finger is a nifty AD reporting tool with over 200 built-in reports including resultant-set-of-permissions reports.)
-I would highly recommend trying it out, espcecially if you're pressed for time, and need a quick way to run security reports in AD.

 All in all, its a good tool to have and use if you want to look under the hood of your Active Directory.
+Another helpful tool to consider if you need to perform advanced AD security analysis is this one.

 + Pros: Free, Can be used for advanced LDAP querying and basic AD reporting